sprblm/dots-website/site/assembly.md

 - Presentation and/or breakout sessions
 - Last 10 min: new pattern requests & proposals

-We will be hosting the event on [Gather Town](https://gather.town/i/4IjGbytC), which is a virtual space that enables many conversations at once.
+We will be hosting the event on [Discord](https://discord.gg/4uDSbWNPec), a platform that allows community members to communicate over chat, voice, and video.
+We also use [Miro](https://miro.com/) for collaborative whiteboarding.

 <img
       alt="Design sprint illustration"